Why We Do It

 Prescription Drug Abuse

-Click here to read one mother’s tragic story of losing her daughter.
+Click here to read one mother’s tragic story of losing her daughter to accidental overdose.

 Also known as “designer drugs,” these are the ever-emerging new substances that are abused by youth and others.
 Many of these emerging drugs are far more dangerous than more familiar substances.
 Click here to read about the disturbing consequences of synthetic marijuana.